-Richard – What are refrigeration pressure switches used for in refrigeration circuits and how do refrigeration pressure switches protect the system from further damage?
+Richard - What are pressure switches used for in refrigeration circuits and how do pressure switches protect the system from further damage?

 These issues, if they exist, should be taken care of before before the switch is reset.
 The high pressure switch prevents the system from operating at extremely high pressures.